ashis08h/raifox/README.md

  GitHub - https://github.com/ashis08h/raifox

+## All links

+for all course page - http://127.0.0.1:8000/allcourse/
+for api - http://127.0.0.1:8000/course/ (you have to autherize you by access token) for register appication and get client id -http://127.0.0.1:8000/o/applications/ Superusername - ashish
+Password - Ashish123@

 ## Description of Project

 I made the crud api wwith django restframework in which i used Model Serializer to do serialization and in views i used ModelViewSet to operate CRUD API.